-Virginia's 2011 rate of 9.4 fatalities per 100,000 population was lower than the national average of 10.4 and gives Virginia the 20th lowest fatality rate in the nation.
-This rate was also lower than two peer states, North Carolina (12.7) and Tennessee (14.8), though higher than Maryland (8.3).
-Massachusetts again had the lowest fatality rate in the country at 5.1 per 100,000 people.
+Virginia's 2015 rate of 9.0 fatalities per 100,000 population was lower than the national average of 10.9 and again gives Virginia the 14th lowest fatality rate in the nation.
+This rate was also lower than two peer states, North Carolina (13.7) and Tennessee (14.5), but higher than Maryland (8.5).
+Rhode Island had the lowest fatality rate in the country in 2015, at 4.3 deaths per 100,000 people.

-Within Virginia, the Northern and Hampton Roads regions again had the lowest rates of traffic fatalities per 100,000 people in 2011, with rates at 4.9 and 8.1, respectively.
-The Southwest region had the highest rate of fatalities with 20.0 per 100,000 residents.
-The actual number of annual traffic fatalities in Virginia has declined from 913 in 2002 to 764 in 2011.
+Within Virginia, the Northern and Hampton Roads regions consistently have the lowest rates of traffic fatalities per 100,000 people; in 2015, these rates were 4.1 and 6.9, respectively.
+The Southside region had the highest rate of fatalities with 24.4 per 100,000 population.
+The actual number of annual traffic fatalities in Virginia was 753 in 2015, a increase from 703 the previous year.

 What Influences Traffic Fatalities?

-Traffic fatalities are influenced by driver behavior, environmental factors, and vehicle safety.
+Traffic fatalities are influenced by driver behavior, weather, and vehicle safety.
 As noted above, driving while impaired is a major contributing factor.
-A growing concern is the impact of sleep deprivation on driver alertness, especially for persons driving over long periods of time.
-Use of cell phones, grooming while driving, or disruptive behavior by passengers can also affect driver attention and response time.
+Sleep deprivation is also a growing concern, especially during long commutes.
+Use of cell phones, grooming while driving, or disruptive behavior by passengers can also affect driver alertness and response time.
 Age is another possible factor.
 Young drivers may lack the skills and experience to anticipate or adjust to traffic problems appropriately.
 Senior drivers are less able to react quickly to sudden traffic situations, particularly at intersections.

-Finally, vehicle safety can play a large role.
+Vehicle safety can also play a large role.
 Seat belts, car seats for small children, and passive restraint systems such as air bags have all improved auto safety.
-However, drivers must still ensure that passengers use seat belts and car seats and that air bags are properly installed.
+However, drivers must still ensure that these measures are properly installed and properly used.

 What is the State's Role?